Sagebox/Sagebox-rs/README.md

 # A High-Performance, Procedural GUI Designed for Rapid, Creative Development

-Sagebox is a set of GUI tools that let you add windows, graphic controls, and graphical output to your Rust programs using linear, procedural code, without any boilerplate, or the overhead of an event-driven framework.
+Sagebox is a GUI architecture and set of tools that let you add windows, graphic controls, and graphical output to your Rust programs using linear, procedural code, without any boilerplate or the overhead of an event-driven framework.

-As a persistent (i.e. retained — but with no need to redraw) set of GUI tools, Sagebox was built from scratch as a platform-agnostic, comprehensive GUI — supporting everything from high-performance, cross-platform applications, fun-with-graphics programs, and console-mode-only projects using GUI controls for development or release.
+As a persistent (i.e. similar to retained, but with no need to manage redraws) set of GUI tools, Sagebox was built from scratch as a cross-platform, comprehensive GUI, enabling the creation of high-performance, GUI control-based applications, fun-with-graphics programs, and console-mode projects with added GUI controls.

 Sagebox drops cleanly into existing code or new projects when rapidly prototyping or exploring creative ideas.